Yuvaraj2519/spring-profiles/README.md

 + I have defined test as an acttive profile in `application.yml` file

 ## alternate method
-provide `-Dspring.profiles.active={profile-name}` that profile name could be prod, test or default
+provide `-Dspring.profiles.active=profile-name` that profile name could be prod, test or default